-Singer and minister Albert Leornes “Al Green” Greene’s story is one that reads like a turn-paging novel.
+Singer and minister Albert Leornes “Al Green” Greene’s story is one that reads like a hit Hollywood movie or best-selling turn-paging novel.

 He gained international fame as being one of the best soul singers of all time with hits like “I’m Still in Love with You”, “Love and Happiness” and his signature song, “Let’s Stay Together”.

 Green’s 1972 album, Let’s Stay Together (January 1972), solidified his place in soul music.
 The title track was his biggest hit to date, reaching number one on both the Billboard Hot 100 and R&B charts.

 Green was inducted to the Rock and Roll Hall of Fame in 1995.
 He was referred to on the museum’s site as being “one of the most gifted purveyors of soul music”.
 He has also been referred to as “The Last of the Great Soul Singers”.
 Green is the winner of 11 Grammy Awards, including the Grammy Lifetime Achievement Award.
 He has also received the BMI Icon Award and is a Kennedy Center Honors recipient.
 He was included in the Rolling Stone list of the 100 Greatest Artists of All Time, ranking at No. 65, as well as its list of the 100 Greatest Singers, at No. 14.

 While most fans know about his songs and accolades, the story that many know began with a pot of grits, ended with two gunshots, and helped push one of the greatest soul singers of the early ’70s away from the music that had made him a star.